-What Exactly Is Field Hockey Anyway?
+What is Field Hockey

 So your friends play field hockey, but you don’t, and you never know what they are talking about.
 Or maybe, you have never played before and are about to take lessons or go to a summer camp, and you want to know a little bit about the game first.